pertusa/ap/docs/fsl_assignment.md

 Sentiment:
 ```

-> Hint: If you want to insert a new line without sending the prompt, simultaneously press shift + enter.
+> Hint: In GPT, if you want to insert a new line without sending the prompt, simultaneously press shift + enter

 Run this prompt and check the result.
-We have just created a sentiment analysis classifier without any line of code, although of course it has some limitations.
-By using the [ChatGPI API](https://help.openai.com/en/articles/7039783-how-can-i-access-the-chatgpt-api) you can even integrate your classifier into a webpage or an app.
+We have just created a sentiment analysis classifier without any line of code, although it may have some limitation in complex scenarios.
+By using the [ChatGPI API](https://help.openai.com/en/articles/7039783-how-can-i-access-the-chatgpt-api) you can even integrate your sentiment classifier into a webpage or an app.

-This is a simple example, but making reliable prompts for accurate few-shot learning classifiers is not straighforward.
-Please, have a look to this paper first:
+This is a simple example, but making reliable prompts for accurate few-shot learning sometimes require additional work.
+For example, have a look at this paper:
 https://arxiv.org/abs/2102.09690.
 You can see in Fig. 4 how the order and balance of the positive/negative examples can affect the results.

-The goal of this assignment is assesssing your understanding of how to effectively employ few-shot learning techniques on GPT and Gemini[@gemini] models.
+The goal of the following exercise is assesssing your understanding of how to effectively employ few-shot learning techniques on GPT and Gemini[@gemini] models.

 > [Google Gemini](https://gemini.google.com/app) is a very recent LLM similar to ChatGPT.
-One important difference from ChatGPT is that Gemini can also access to the web to search for updated information.
+One important difference from ChatGPT is that Gemini can also access the web to search for updated information.

 ## Exercise 2

-In this second exercise, we are going to make a few-shot classifier to classify between *flu* (_gripe_), *cold* (_resfriado_), or *None* based on a description of the symptoms.
-This classifier can be trained on a few examples of symptoms and their corresponding label.
+In this second exercise, we are going to make a few-shot classifier to classify between *flu* (_gripe_), *cold* (_resfriado_), or *Other pathology* based on a description of the symptoms.
+This classifier can be trained on a few examples of symptoms and their corresponding labels.
 Then, given a new set of symptoms, it could predict the possible pathology.

 > You can find information to help distinguishing between flu and cold in [this link](https://www.cdc.gov/flu/symptoms/coldflu.htm).
+An example prompt could be: "Input: I have fever and a headache.
+Output: Flu."

-Make a comparison between GPT3 and Gemini, discussing how the ordering and balance of the different classes affect the results.
+Make a comparison between GPT3 and Gemini, discussing how do the prompt, ordering and balance of the different classes affect the results.

 Finally, submit a PDF file (via Moodle) with the experiments you made and the conclusions.